wonjun-seo/cosmos/_labs/lab01.md

 - Type `conda activate cosmos`.
 This activates the environment `cosmos`.
 You may see `(cosmos)` on your terminal.
 - Create `test.py` and select `cosmos` interpreter.
 Run `print("Hello, world")`.
 - Create `test.ipynb` and select `cosmos` kernel.
 Run `print("Hello, world")`.
+- Download <a href ="https://github.com/wonjun-seo/cosmos/blob/master/static_files/example.ipynb">This file</a> and locate it to the folder you created.
+- Open the file on VS Code and run it.

 # Tomorrow